-The Company faces competition in the laminate and hardwood flooring business from a large number of domestic and foreign manufacturers.
-The Company believes it is one of the largest manufacturers and distributors of laminate flooring in the world, with a focus on high-end products.
-In addition, the Company believes it has a competitive advantage in the laminate flooring market as a result of the Flooring ROW segment's industry leading design, patented technologies and brand recognition, which allow the Company to distinguish its laminate and hardwood flooring products in the areas of finish, quality, installation and assembly.
-The Company faces competition in the resilient flooring channel from a large number of domestic and foreign manufacturers, but believes it has a competitive advantage in the sheet vinyl and vinyl tile (including LVT) market due to industry leading design, patented technologies, brand recognition, and vertical integration.
+The Company faces competition in the non-U.S. laminate, hardwood, LVT and sheet vinyl flooring business from a large number of domestic manufacturers as well as pressures from imports.
+The Company believes it is one of the largest manufacturers and distributors of laminate flooring in the world, with a focus on high-end products, which the Company supplies under some of the best known and most widely marketed brands in the region.
+In addition, the Company believes it has a competitive advantage in the laminate flooring market as a result of the Company's industry-leading visuals and embossed in register surfaces as well as patented installation technologies, all of which allow the Company to distinguish its products in the areas of design, quality, installation and assembly.
+In hardwood flooring, the Company has extended the strength of its well known laminate brands and its installation technology to add value to its wood collections.
+The Company faces competition in the non-U.S. vinyl flooring channel from a large number of domestic and foreign manufacturers, but believes it has a competitive advantage in the LVT and sheet vinyl market due to industry-leading design, patented technologies, brand recognition and vertical integration.
+The Company has elevated the performance of its sheet vinyl collections and is now aggressively placing the product in commercial applications.
+The Company has also extended the reach of its distribution by acquiring national distributors in the U.K., Australia and New Zealand.
+Through a 2015 acquisition, the Company has extended its insulation panel business to the U.K. and Ireland while expanding sales in its core Benelux Region.